tamaricki/News_sentiment_analysis_AWS/README.md

 * Setting up the news API
 * Creating on AWS RDS Postgres DB
 * Creating S3 bucket as raw storage
-* Create Lambda functions which extracts and analyses the news sends the news and sentiment results to Postgres DB as well as in S3 storage
+* Create Lambda function which extracts and analyses the news, sends the news and sentiment results to postgres DB as well as in S3 storage
 * Schedule Lambda with EventBridge
 * Streamlit app creation and local test
 * Docker image creation and dependency management with poetry